palantir/conjure-java-runtime/readme.md

 http-remoting servers can use the `QosException` class to advertise the following conditions:

-* `throttle`: Returns a `Throttle` exception indicating that the calling client should throttle its requests  The client may retry against an arbitrary node of this service.
+* `throttle`: Returns a `Throttle` exception indicating that the calling client should throttle its requests.
+The client may retry against an arbitrary node of this service.
 * `retryOther`: Returns a `RetryOther` exception indicating that the calling client should retry against the given node of this service.
 * `unavailable`: An exception indicating that (this node of) this service is currently unavailable and the client